ncbi/vadr/documentation/advbuild.md

    annotation for the single alternative that yields the fewest fatal alerts.

-3. *Add an alert *exception* to the model info file.* For some alerts, exceptions can be added that prevent the reporting of alerts in specific model regions.
+3. **Add an alert *exception* to the model info file.** For some alerts, exceptions can be added that prevent the reporting of alerts in specific model regions.
 For example, an exception can be added to prevent the reporting of a `dupregin` alert due to an expected repetitive region.

-4. *Rebuild the covariance model from a new input alignment.* We can still use the same reference sequence and coordinates, but by buildng a new model from an alignment with multiple sequences, certain alerts that caused by sequence differences with the reference model can be prevented.
+4. **Rebuild the covariance model from a new input alignment.** We can still use the same reference sequence and coordinates, but by buildng a new model from an alignment with multiple sequences, certain alerts that caused by sequence differences with the reference model can be prevented.

-5. *Specify features as non-essential*.
+5. **Specify features as non-essential**.
 By adding a a `misc_not_failure` flag to a feature in a feature info file, we can make it so that many types of fatal alerts do not cause a sequence to fail, but instead cause the associated feature to be annotated as a `misc_feature` in the output.

-6. *Specify command-line options when running `v-annotate.pl` to make some alerts fatal or non-fatal*.
+6. **Specify command-line options when running `v-annotate.pl` to make some alerts fatal or non-fatal**.
 For some viruses, certain fatal alerts may be so common that they are expected for many sequences, yet we don't want them to cause a sequence to fail.
 We can make those alerts non-fatal using the command-line option `alt_pass`.

-I will walk you through examples of some of these strategies.
-First, we need to identify the minority characteristics that we would like to address through model modification.
+I will walk you through examples for the first three strategies, and elaborate on four through six below.

+First, we need to identify the characteristics that we would like to address through model modification.
 Once again we can start by looking at the most common types of reported alerts:

 Here are the counts for all of the fatal alerts, from the `va2-rsv.r500/va2-rsv.r500.vadr.alc` file: